To view information on Coronavirus COVID-19 click here.

 Online, anonymous and confidential and designed exclusively to support young people with their mental health challenges.
 Peer support one on one or in a moderated community, tips, stories and resources

-Find out more about the leaving care services here.
+Find out more about the Victorian Governments leaving care services here.

 The Better Futures and Home Stretch programs can help you transition from care to independence.
 Better Futures provides flexible and tailored support including information, advice and funding.
 HomeStretch means you can stay with your kinship, foster or permanent carer until you turn 21 years of age if your carer agrees.
 Your carer can get an allowance to help support you or if you are moving from care to independent living, you can get an allowance to help you with housing costs like rent and bills.
 Find out more about the Better Futures and Home Stretch programs here.